Real-Time Dam Levels

 Water Level Analysis

 Water levels at Maroon remain exceptionally high.
-Standing at an impressive 99.2%, the total volume sits at 44 GL.
-Such elevated levels ensure uninterrupted supply for the surrounding catchments.
+Standing at an impressive 100%, the total volume sits at 44 GL.
+This provides immense water security for the Queensland region.

 Catchment & Hydrological Impact

 Fed primarily by the Burnett Creek, this reservoir plays a critical role in the North East Coast drainage division.
 Hydrological health in this specific drainage basin is vital for downstream ecosystems.
-Catchment dynamics in the North East Coast are deeply influenced by the retention capacity of Maroon.
+The North East Coast region relies heavily on the seasonal inflows captured here.

 Agricultural & Economic Significance